Hands up who can profess to actually know anything about their car, other than how to drive it?

 Tires in extreme heat

 If your tires are over inflated, the center will wear out much quicker than the edges.
 A properly inflated tire should have a more even surface.
-Make a stop at the air pump a part of your routine fuel stops (yes I know, that means getting out of your car in the heat – a worthy investment!)
+Make a stop at the air pump and check tire pressure as part of your routine fuel stops (yes I know, that means getting out of your car in the heat – a worthy investment!)

 Engine coolant and radiator